Links recommended by AvioConsult

 | CS 23 FTG

-Many readers might be involved in aviation and design procedures that might be safety critical.
-As a service to these readers, a number of links are presented below to papers and studies that might be of interest.
+As a service to readers who may be involved in developing safety critical (cockpit) procedures, a number of links are presented below to guidance documentation that might be of interest.

-Safety Critical Procedure Development Requires High Level Multi-Disciplinary Knowledge is the title of a paper presented during the EuroControl Safety Forum, Brussels, June 2019.
+This shortfall was addressed in the paper Safety Critical Procedure Development Requires High Level Multi-Disciplinary Knowledge presented by AvioConsult during the EuroControl Safety Forum, Brussels, June 2019.
 Links to video and pdf of the presentation are provided on the Downloads page, click here.

 Designing Flightdeck Procedures, NASA/TM—2016–219421, Oct.
 2016, Immanuel Barshi et.al.;